Go to news

 Who manages the Innovation Fund?

-The Innovation Fund calls for projects will be managed by INEA (Innovation and Networks Executive Agency), the same agency that manages programmes such as CEF – Connecting Europe Facility, or that manages the Energy or Transport demonstration projects in HORIZON 2020.
+The Innovation Fund calls for projects will be managed by the European Climate, Infrastructure and Environment Executive Agency (CINEA), the same one that manages programmes such as CEF – Connecting Europe Facility, or or the energy or transport demonstration projects in Horizon Europe.

 INEA aims to make grant management easy and flexible, based on milestones and the degree of compliance with emission targets, unlike other programmes based on technical and economic justifications.